Central Institute of Agricultural Engineering, Bhopal: Guest House and Trainees' Hostel

 The institute also maintains a Guest House to accommodate 48 guests and as a Trainees' Hostel to house 32 trainees.

 International Training Centre

 The International Training Centre (ITC) at the Institute provides facilities for International training and Conferences.
 The centre has a conference hall and communication and accommodation facilities.

 Courses

 CIAE is affiliated to the Indian Agricultural Research Institute and is accredited Indian Council of Agricultural Research by the New Delhi for its MTech course in Energy in Agriculture.
 It also extends its infrastructure facilities to students for research programs.

 Agricultural Technology Information Centre (ATIC)

-CIAE is home to an Agricultural Technology Information Centre (ATIC), established in November 1999, to act as a single window for technology information, advisory services and supply of prototypes and farm equipment.
+CIAE is home to an Agricultural Technology Information Centre (ATIC), established in November 1999.
 The centre has a declared mandate to: